About the National Suicide Prevention Office

 - Working with all jurisdictions and stakeholders to lead the development of a National Suicide Prevention Workforce Strategy.

-The creation of a National Suicide Prevention Office will ensure the coordination of whole-of-government capability to deliver a national approach to reducing suicide rates in Australia.
+The National Suicide Prevention Office ensures the coordination of whole-of-government capability to deliver a national approach to reducing suicide rates in Australia.
 It is a significant step towards ensuring a more preventative, compassionate and person-centred mental health and suicide prevention system.